Is Covid 19 or SARS CO-V 2 over, can life drift back to normal?

 People all over the world began to realize that it is possible to let go of many of the things we considered unletgoable.
 It’s okay to make your own coffee in the morning instead of stopping at your favorite café, and it’s okay to let your kids sleep in late every day – they won’t forget how to wake up.
 There has also been a lot of talk about the environment healing when we saw a decrease in dust pollution and solid waste on roadsides.
 Many people reported seeing bees again on their window pot flowers and butterflies in the air again.
 One of the largest realizations regarding our roles in the world has been towards the corporate functioning of our planet.

-Although many countries have faced grave recessions and are still reeling from the financial devastation of covid- there is still a beam of sunlight coming through the cracked economic systems that the world had in place.
+Although many countries have faced serious recessions and are still reeling from the financial devastation of covid- there is still a beam of sunlight coming through the cracked economic systems that the world had in place.
 More and more people the world over are facing an awakening that allows them to consider other ways of life – less caught up, less bound, less answerable, more simple, more homely, and more grounded.
 Covid has given them the courage to say they prefer an organic way of life.
-That they are sick of being pent up in offices and workspaces for low income under high pressure, and that they would like to continue including flexibility and a better balance between their professional and personal life even when Covid is over.
+That they are sick of being pent up in offices and workspaces for low-income under high pressure, and they would like to continue including flexibility and a better balance between their professional and personal life even when Covid is over.

 From Epidemic to Endemic.

-But is covid really over? a better question would be is SARS-CoV 2 over? unfortunately, the answer is No.
+But is covid really over?
+A better question would be is SARS-CoV 2 over? unfortunately, the answer is No.

 So, what’s the risk you ask?
 Well, that depends.
-As herd immunity increases with time and better stronger vaccines are developed this disease will also be filed and placed next to other endemic corona viruses such as OC43, 229E, NL63, and HKU1 which have been causing flu-like symptoms for hundreds of years.
+As herd immunity increases with time and better stronger vaccines are developed this disease will also be filed and placed next to other endemic coronaviruses such as OC43, 229E, NL63, and HKU1 which have been causing flu-like symptoms for hundreds of years.
 It comes down to the best combination of environmental factors and personal health.

 It is important to note that currently scientists still consider SARsCoV 2 in its pandemic stage.
 That is because it would take a number of years or even decades of constancy to classify it as an endemic.
 According to studies at the Imperial College London by Alexandra Hogan and her colleagues, a vaccine with 90% efficiency would have to reach 55% of the population to achieve temporary herd immunity with Social distancing measures in place.
 As we all know for each country to vaccinate at least 55% of its population is not possible, meaning there will always be hotspots of the virus that can pop up.